productscience/blue-world-lite/README.md

 [![License: Apache 2](https://img.shields.io/badge/license-Apache%202-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-This is a Django project that handles management and billing of a Growing Commuinities veg box scheme.
+This is a Django project that handles management and billing of a Growing Communities veg box scheme.
 It handles user registration and self-service, pickup list generation and billing.

 The codebase exists as a different apps all found in the `apps` directory.
 Each app can be installed and tested on its own, or as part of the overall application.